sil-org/app-monitoring-archiver/README.md

  - The month headings go from cell B2 to the right.
  - Each month's results are in a column starting at row 3.
  - The month columns do not get overwritten, just added to (inserted in chronological order).
- - The Nodeping check names go from A3 down.
+ - The NodePing check names go from A3 down.
- - Each row has the results for one Nodeping check (beginning at column B, one column per run of this app).
+ - Each row has the results for one NodePing check (beginning at column B, one column per run of this app).
- - New rows for Nodeping checks are inserted in alphabetical order.
+ - New rows for NodePing checks are inserted in alphabetical order.
 (If the existing checks are out of order, they will not be corrected.)